chr1snv/timeSheetCalculator/README.md

 Getting paid hourly though not getting paid time to generate time sheets or invoices?<br/>
 is converting between hours and minutes and am / pm complex?<br/>
 wish there was a well explained method to do it quickly?<br/>
+or better yet an inspectable infallable machine to do it on command automatically?<br/>
+too busy with work to deal with this nonsense?<br/>
 Then look no further! command line time sheet calculator is here!<br/>
 <br/>
 it converts am/pm time to 24 hour format<br/>